willkg/socorro-zero/README.rst

 This has the following:

 1. some notes on socorro so I don't forget
-2. a Vagrant -zero environment that makes it easy/easier to work on the various bits that are in different repositories
+2. a Docker-based -zero environment that makes it easy/easier to work on the various parts in different repositories as well as the integrated whole in various configurations
 3. all my opinions codified in 21-carat GOLD